Christina's Cucina

 One of Palazzo Belmonte’s villas can be seen on the right.

-If you happen to be traveling with a group or have a family trip planned, Villa Sofia or Villa Francesca are great options.
-Situated on a foothill on the Palazzo property, hidden within the gardens, with view of the sea, these accommodations are another alternative to staying at the historic residence.
+If you happen to be traveling with a group or have a family trip planned, Villa Sofia or Villa Francesca are great choices.
+Situated on a foothill on the Palazzo property, hidden within the gardens with view of the sea, these accommodations are another alternative to staying at the historic residence.
 Link to the site, below.

 Villa Francesca Palazzo Belmonte